Harrykjg-physics/self-supervised-atomic-representations/README.md

 Here `root1_dir` is the path to your `id_prop.csv` file, while `root2_dir` is the path to your atomic representations, that is , `.npy file`

 You will get 3 files after training finished, `cv_results` which records the results of your k-fold grid search; `y_results` which records the results of your test set;
-`best_dict` which records best parameters of your grid search
+`best_dict` which records best hyperparameters of your grid search

+By default, we use 10-fold cross-validation to choose the best hyperparameters.